-1. Alleged violations of this Code that take place on-site at a Tennis Event must be reported promptly to the relevant Officiating Representative as specified at Regulation E)2. below.
-The on-site Supervisor/Referee is responsible for determining whether to suspend or dismiss from that event the Official(s) subject to the alleged violation (but shall not have power to suspend or dismiss from any other event unless so directed by the Officiating Representative following either the imposition of a provisional suspension under B)2 below or as a result of an employment-related decision).
-Alleged violations taking place at other times must be reported in writing to ITF Officiating.
+1. Alleged violations of this Code that take place on-site at a Tennis Event shall be reported promptly to the relevant Officiating Representative as specified at Regulation E)2 below.
+The on-site Supervisor/Referee is responsible for determining whether to suspend or dismiss the Official(s) from that event, subject to the alleged violation (but shall not have power to suspend or dismiss the Official(s) from any other Tennis Event unless so directed by the Officiating Representative following either the imposition of a provisional suspension under Regulation B)2 below or as a result of an employment-related decision).
+Alleged violations taking place at other times shall be reported in writing to ITF Officiating.